tchen01/tchen01.github.io/thoughts/reproducibility.md

 Read [Lorena Barba's](http://lorenabarba.com/blog/barbagroup-reproducibility-syllabus) website.
 It has many good resources regarding good technical practices for reproducibility.
 One key takeaway is to "provide public access to scripts, runs, and results".

 Write code which is accessible to others.
-This not only means having the code physically acecssible, but making sure it is understandable and interpretable.
+This not only means having the code physically acecssible, but making sure it is easily understandable and interpretable.
 Writing well documented code with a broader audience in mind, makes it easier for your research to reach a wide range of people.